It's great to have someone with more drive and experience to guide the growth of your business.

 Price: Depends on each mentor, it can go from $100/month to several hundreds per month.

 Clarity is another platform to get on-demand startup advice from experts.
 Browse the community of experts to find your fit.
 You then request a call with your chosen expert and connect via the conference line provided.

 How to sign up: Sign up for free by clicking the signup button and filling in your first and last name, email, and password.

 Price: Free to join Clarity.
 Then you’re charged for the calls based on the expert’s per minute rate.

-Things to consider: There is potential to build a relationship with an expert that results in an advisor but it’s not the outright purpose of the site.
+Things to consider: There is potential to build a relationship with an expert that results in an advisor, but it’s not the outright purpose of the site.
 And you’re pre-charged for an estimated call time at first, and then the charge is adjusted for the actual length after the call.
-But it could be a great thing to have a bunch of different calls with different experts, just make sure you can afford the rate.

-CoFoundersLab - This platform gives you access to over 400,000 potential cofounders, team members, and advisors.
+CoFoundersLab is a platform that gives you access to over 400,000 potential cofounders, team members, and advisors.

 How to sign up: Sign up for the site for free with LinkedIn.
 You’ll fill out your profile completely for access.